hortopanalexandru/parallaxeffect/README.md

 # parallaxeffect

-Simple webpage using only html/css pexels.com for images
+//Simple webpage using only html/css
+//pexels.com for images